Awendaw hosts a workshop to discuss future plans

 Awendaw, S.C.
-(WCBD) – Thursday evening Awendaw residents gave their input on their town’s future during an open house meeting on the town’s Comprehensive Plan.
+(WCBD) – Awendaw residents on Thursday gave their input on their town’s future during an open house meeting on the town’s Comprehensive Plan.

 Residents of all ages were invited to the open house to give input on development goals and guiding principles for years to come.
 Dozens of different colored sticky notes were left covering the presentation boards.
 The use of sticky notes and stickers was a system Berkeley Charleston Dorchester Council of Governments Planning Director, Kathryn Basha, said will help signify where residents stand on important topics.